tidy-MN/mncolors/README.md

 # Minnesota Color Palettes

-The goal of `mncolors` is to paint your data with the colors available in the MN state brand style guide (as well as a few color palettes inspired by local landscapes).
+The goal of `mncolors` is to paint your data with the colors available in the [MN state brand style guide](https://mn.gov/portal/brand/style-guide/colors/), as well as a few color palettes inspired by local landscapes.
 Use the palettes with `ggplot2` or `plot` to give your charts some MN style.

 ## Install